beenote/delay/README.md

 There is no configuration.

-Just slip it in as negroni middleware:
+Just slip it in as echo middleware:

 	import (
-	    "github.com/codegangsta/negroni"
+	    "github.com/labstack/echo"
-	    "github.com/jeffbmartinez/delay"
+	    "github.com/hexadecy/delay"
 	)

-    n := negroni.New(...)
+    e := echo.New()
-	n.Use(delay.Middleware{})
+	e.Use(delay.New())
 	// ...